johyexson/Churn_Analysis/README.md

 - Since most of the churned customers only spent a few months with the company, customer loyalty should be built earlier on to mitigate customer attrition
 - To reduce churn, incentivise customers to switch to one year or two year contracts.
 Also, since there isn't much difference between the average monthly charges of all contract types, raising the average monthly charges for month to month contracts will enhance the switch and this will have a huge impact on the revenue
 - Develop campaign strategies that will attract more single customers to use the service
-- Improve customer satisfaction, provide efficient services as well as incentives and ensure proper customer support to reduce the rate at which customers switch to other competitiors
+- It is more cost-efficient to retain existing customers than acquiring new ones.
+Improve customer satisfaction, provide efficient services as well as incentives and ensure proper customer support to reduce the rate at which customers switch to other competitiors
 # Dashboard
 You can explore the dashboard I created in Power BI [here](https://app.powerbi.com/view?r=eyJrIjoiZGZjZWZjNzYtODhlMS00MzFiLWIxYTMtMjAyZjllMjc3ZmM4IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)